Skip to content

 The stop action is fully mechanical and complicated only by the fact that the sliders for both manuals are located on opposite sides of the chests from their respective stop handles.
 Thus the Great stops are on the right hand jamb on the console while their sliders function from the left hand side of the soundboard.
 Swell stops are on the left jamb of the console, but their sliders operate from the right hand side of the Swell box.
 Thus long Great trundles run under the Great soundboards and long Swell trundles run under the Swell soundboard.

 The console is comfortable to use.
 Both manuals run from C to g”’, but the Swell stops run only from c to g”’.
 The lowest octave of the Swell (C to B) only operates on the Stop’d Diapason stop, whose 12 pipes are shared with the Pedal Bourdon.
-The pedalboard originally was specified as running from C to e’ (29 notes), but it may have been replaced sometime in the early 20th century by a concave but straight pedalboard running from C to f’.
-A lever Swell pedal was replaced by a balanced Swell pedal in 1994.
-At some stage – perhaps around the 1920s – a Swell to Pedal mechanism was added, at first operated only by a pedal.
-A small stop was installed in the middle of the left jamb in 1994 so that this function could be activated by the player’s hand.
-A Tremulant mechanism and stop were also added in the 20th century, the mechanism making access to the organ from the rear quite difficult.
-The stop handle is isolated on the left hand side of the left jamb on the console.
-Most of the original brass candlesticks survive but the brass tell-tale on the right jamb of the console has disappeared within the last twelve years.
-There are four combination pedals, two for each manual department; originally only two were specified for the Great.
-A brass plaque installed above the console reads “J.W.
-Walker & Sons, London 1875”; its design is different from all the various designs of plaques illustrated in Nicholas Plumley’s book (click here to view).
-There is also a plaque in memory of Sir Robert Menzies whose family based at nearby Weem Castle endowed this church and so much in the Aberfeldy area.
+These pipes sound slightly different when used by each of the two stops, suggesting perhaps that they have double pallets, one pallet for manual use and one for Pedal use.
+The pedalboard originally was specified as running from C to e’ (29 notes), but, as mentioned above, was replaced sometime in the 20th century by a concave and radiating pedalboard running from C to f’.
+A lever Swell was replaced by a balanced pedal too.
+A Swell to Pedal mechanism was also added, at first operated only by a pedal.
+A small stop was installed in the middle of the left jamb at some stage so that this function could be activated by the player’s hand.
+The Swell to Pedal pedal does not now appear to operate.
+A Tremulant mechanism and stop were also added in the 20th

 Both Great and Swell soundboards have been originally made with space generous enough to accommodate a slightly larger stop list than that installed.

-The Great soundboard, with provision for 56 notes (C to g”’) has room for an extra stop at the front of the organ behind the façade.
-A 16′ bourdon might have been added, but only a small part of this is occupied – by a few of the conveyances leading to the façade pipes.
+The Great soundboard, with provision for 56 notes (C to g”’) has room for an extra stop at the front of the organ behind the facade.
+A 16′ bourdon might have been added, but only a small part of this area is occupied – by a few of the conveyances leading to the facade pipes.
 The upperboard at the rear of the chest, originally prepared for, saw a gamba installed twenty years after the original installation of the organ.
-The gamba occupies a position where a reed might have been expected, and four notes have had to be positioned off the chest for reasons of space.
+The gamba occupies a position where a reed might have been expected, and four notes have had to be positioned off the chest on clamps for reasons of space.
 For the most part the Great stops run chromatically from bass to treble (left to right), with only a maximum of ten bass pipes accommodated at the treble end of the chest.

 The Swell soundboard rather surprisingly appears to have been constructed with provision for only 42 notes (rather than 44, as might be expected for the c to g”’ compass which it serves).
-Two extra pipes have had to be placed outside the swell box and another two squeezed in beside treble pipes within the box on both sides.
-With pipes arranged in pyramid shape, a similarly shaped box might have been expected, but in fact the box is a full cube in outline, with conventional horizontal shutters operated by a more than usually complicated array of trundles.
-The Swell Piccolo was placed at the rear of the box, where it must be near-impossible to tune, and it occupies only a fraction of the space available there.
-As the original correspondence with the builder indicates, a manual 16 foot stop might have been originally envisaged for this position.
+While there are 44 pulldowns under the chest, it’s clear the soundboard was belatedly adapted for two extra notes.
+Four extra pipes have had to be placed outside the swell box (on both sides) and another two squeezed in beside treble pipes within the box on both sides.
+With pipes arranged in pyramid shape, a similarly shaped box might have been expected, but in fact

-PIPEWORK
+GREAT PIPEWORK

 There are six stops operating on the Great, but in effect, there are only five ranks of pipes.
 From the front to the rear of the chest, the stops are Open Diapason 8, Principal 4, Dulciana 8, Stop’d Diapason and Wald Flute 8, and Gamba 8 (1896).

-The Open Diapason 8′ has 37 plain metal pipes running chromatically from bass to treble, with only two pipes located at the treble end of the chest.
-The remaining 17 pipes form the front façade of the organ.
-All the pipes on the chest have had tuning slides added
+The Open Diapason 8‘ has 37 plain metal pipes running chromatically from bass to treble, plus only two pipes located at the treble end of the chest.
+The remaining 17 pipes form the front facade of the organ.
+All the pipes on the chest have had tuning slides added The Principal 4’ has 44 plain metal pipes running chromatically from bass to treble, plus eight larger pipes located on the treble end of the chest.
+The remaining four bass pipes are located on the sides of the facade, two on each side.
+Only the middle c pipe of this rank remains cone-tuned.

-The Dulciana 8′ has 40 plain metal pipes running from bass to treble, with four larger bass pipes at the treble end of the chest.
-The stop runs from c to g”‘ only.
+The Dulciana 8′ has 40 plain metal pipes running from bass to treble, plus four larger bass pipes at the treble end of the chest.
+The stop runs from c to g”’ only.
 The bottom octave is not grooved into any other stop and thus no sounds are made by playing the keys from C to B with only the Dulciana stop drawn.
 There are tuning slides throughout; those of the top octave pipes look slightly older than the remainder.

 As mentioned above, the pipes form a pyramid shape within the Swell box.

-The Stop’d Diapason 8′ is third from the rear and comprises stopped wood pipes throughout.
 The top 16 pipes on either side of the pyramid are coloured brown, while the ten lowest notes are black!
 All have square perforated stoppers.
 The two lowest notes are located outside the Swell box on the bass side, c and c#.
+As mentioned, the lowest octave (C to B) of pipes are duplicated by the Pedal Bourdon.

-Middle: the lowest two notes of the Swell Stop’d Diapason, outside the Swell box.
+Left: the lowest two notes of the Swell Stop’d Diapason, outside the Swell box.

-Right: the Swell Piccolo in its spacious surroundings.
+Right: The Swell Piccolo in its spacious surroundings.

 Like many Walker examples, the Harmonic Flute 4′ has not one, but four holes in each pipe, half way up.
 There are 17 metal pipes on the bass side of the pyramid and 18 on the treble side.
 In the middle the lowest pipes are wooden, six open woods with metal flaps and one stopped wood.
-Two extra pipes, which seemed to have g and g# markings, are located at the outer edges of the box, thus providing 44 pipes on this rank altogether.
-Making wind channels in the soundboard for these two rogue pipes must have taxed the bench hands in the workshop just a little(?)
+Two extra pipes, which seemed to have g and g# markings, are located at the outer edges of the box, thus providing 44 pipes on this rank altogether within the Swell box.
+Making wind channels in the soundboard for these two rogue pipes must have taxed the bench

-The sound of the organ projects surprisingly well down the church, given the organ’s “Anglican” position at the side of the chancel, suggesting that the builders may have taken good account of the building and its acoustics when voicing on site.
+Overall, the sound of the organ projects surprisingly well down the church, given the organ’s “Anglican” position at the side of the chancel, suggesting that the builders may have taken good account of the building and its acoustics when voicing on site.

-AB 4ix24
+AB 4ix24 [revised 4viii25]